jasonlarkin/qgml/docs/api/quantum_information.rst

 Quantum Information Analysis API
 ==============================

-The quantum information module provides comprehensive tools for analyzing the information-theoretic properties of quantum states in QMML models.
+The quantum information module provides comprehensive tools for analyzing the information-theoretic properties of quantum states in QGML models.

 Overview
 ========